top of page

 Designed for Different Starting Points

-Students arrive with different levels of comfort.
+Students from age five to fourteen arrive with different levels of comfort.
 Some have used tools before; others have not.
 The program accounts for that variation through small groups, close supervision, and projects that scale in complexity.

 The Value of Place

-Wood Wizards operates at CreateATL on a regular schedule, not as a pop-up.
-That consistency changes how families and students engage.
+Wood Wizards operates at CreateATL on a regular schedule with workshops on Saturdays and Sundays from 10am until 12pm, not as a pop-up.
 Children work in a space where:

 Learning happens alongside real activity.
 Research on informal learning environments shows that skills develop more deeply when instruction is embedded in lived context rather than isolated classrooms³.